jisanders1/Projects/Programming Languages (CS 403)/README.md

 ```
 This runs code from a file within the Lox Interpreter/Lox directory.
 Currently, the tokens are just being spit back out into the terminal.
 But they will be parsed and interpreted later on.

-In order to see the syntax tree in action, you should utilize the main in [AstPrinter.cs] (https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/AstPrinter.cs) with:
+In order to see the syntax tree in action, you should utilize the main in [AstPrinter.cs](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/AstPrinter.cs) with:
 ```
 dotnet run
 ```